How to Stay Cool in the Summer When You're Pregnant

 • Take advantage of public air conditioning if the heat index is high and your home relies on the breeze.
 There may be great opportunities to linger in the cool at your public library, mall, museums, movie houses, or coffee/tea shops.

-• Stay hydrated with frequent drinks of pure water, iced pregnancy tea (here’s how), homemade fruit or tea popsicles, and fruits and veggies with high water content.
+• Stay hydrated with frequent drinks of pure water, iced pregnancy tea (here’s simple directions with my Herbal Tea Essentials mini-course), homemade fruit or tea popsicles, and fruits and veggies with high water content.
 How about icy cantaloupe (90%), strawberries (91%), watermelon (92% water), cucumbers (95%), or even lettuce (95%)?

-• If you dislike plain water, make sure you are using tasty, purified water (here’s my favorite), and/or add a squeeze of any citrus, or float frozen fruit slices for flavor.
+• If you dislike plain water, make sure you are using tasty, purified water (my water blog here for more info), and/or add a squeeze of any citrus, or float frozen fruit slices for flavor.

 • Avoid dehydrating drinks by skipping sodas, energy drinks, sugary beverages including sweetened juices, and (sorry), coffee.
 (These are best avoided in pregnancy period.)

-• Use water to help cool down and moderate body heat: frequent showers, swimming, wading, or get a quick refresh by soaking your feet in cool water.
+Use water to help cool down and moderate body heat: frequent showers, swimming, wading, or get a quick refresh by soaking your feet in cool water.
+(I used them all during my second pregnancy, this was at a near-by waterpark we’d hit up after dinner.)

 • Wear loose, light colored clothes in breathable fabric.
 Avoid sunglasses but use shade to your advantage.
 Being under leafy trees are a huge health benefit in their own right, but an old-fashioned large brimmed floppy hat has done the job for generations.